 So even though the bill encourages restoring ecosystems for both improving biodiversity and storing carbon, this must not be used as an excuse to keep burning carbon now.

 Would we accept this thinking from a child about dropping litter?
 The UK is hosting the COP26 international climate talks this November.
 How can we expect China to listen to us about its coal power stations if our house is far from in order?
-The UK’s climate policies are rated as insufficient and ‘consistent with up to 3°C of warming’ and the government’s independent advisor says the UK is way off track.

 It’s important to acknowledge that China’s emissions are high because they are making our stuff after we moved so much manufacturing overseas.
 The CEE Bill would require that we account for emissions on a ‘consumption basis’, including those caused by producing and shipping the products we import.
 The great news is that this is likely to lead to policies like the EU’s recently proposed carbon border tax, giving British companies producing lower carbon products here in the UK an advantage, helping bring back manufacturing and jobs.
 This will also take the pressure off China to build coal power stations.